 A measure of a person or entity’s ability to meet certain financial requirements or obligations.
 Credit ratings are based on credit history, current financial position, and ability to generate future income, and look to predict the likeliness of the debtor defaulting.
 Common rated debt instruments include government bonds, municipal bonds, corporate debt, and collateralized securities.

 The risk of loss resulting from a borrowers inability to repay its loan obligations.
 When a borrower is given funds from a lender, there is always risk that the borrower may not be able to meet its obligatory principal and interest payments.
 Although impossible to quantify, managing credit risk may reduce risk of loss.
 Common methods of managing credit risk on loans include assessing a consumer’s credit history, ability to repay, and access to capital.
 A lender may also look at loan conditions and the collateral securing the loan, to ensure that the risk of loss is compensated for.

-A method of financing real estate where the landlord borrows money to purchase the property and pledges the rent to be received from the tenant
+Credit tenant lease is a method of financing real estate where the landlord borrows money to purchase the property and pledges the rent to be received from the tenant as security.

 The act of using multiple properties to secure one or more loans.
 Common in situations where a borrower lacks the capital to purchase a property, a cross-collateralized loan allows the borrower to use the untapped equity in another property to secure the loan on another property.
 This type of loan reduces the lender’s risk by securing their position in multiple properties.